 Attackers breached the servers of RSA and stole information that could be used to compromise the security of two-factor authentication tokens used by 40 million employees to access sensitive corporate and government networks, the company said late Thursday.
+“Our investigation has led us to believe that the attack is in the category of an Advanced Persistent Threat (APT),” RSA Executive Chairman Art Coviello said in an undated letter posted on the company's website.
+“Our investigation also revealed that the attack resulted in certain information being extracted from RSA's systems.”

 Google has rolled out a new AdSense script that will load the company's ubiquitous contextual ads significantly faster than in the past.